 What I hope to have documented here is how a certain reading of Nietzsche (along with other philosophers I didn’t have space for) has contributed to US political rhetoric.

-If you, dear reader, go to Nietzsche now (and I encourage you to do so, for he is heady medicine) you will find another Nietzsche, and it is up to you to decide if the man with the mighty moustache was correct — and whether his disciples have defamed or vindicated him.
+If you go to Nietzsche now (and I encourage you to do so, for he is heady medicine) you will find another Nietzsche, and it is up to you to decide if the man with the mighty moustache was correct — and whether his disciples have defamed or vindicated him.

 Whether or not Nietzsche was correct in his analysis that we are in a post-truth age, I believe that by believing Nietzsche people can make it so.

-And the Nietzschean approach is tempting for it can give license to work by feelings alone, which is always more gratifying than reasoning around a topic.
+And the Nietzschean approach is tempting, since it can give license to work by feelings alone, which is always more gratifying than reasoning around a topic.

-Mr Yiannopoulos has taken Nietzsche’s magic wand from the hand of the left.
-And perhaps it is not the Nietzschean right and Mr Trump the world should fear — but the Nietzschean moment in general, a moment that has the potential to dissolve all restraint on the worst human instinct and ideas.
+Yiannopoulos has taken Nietzsche’s magic wand from the hand of the left.
+And perhaps it is not the Nietzschean right and Trump the world should fear, but the Nietzschean moment in general.